echobackme/echoback.me/README.md

-# echoback.me
+# Echoback

-Simple web application for sending time-delayed emails to your future self
+Web application for sending time-delayed emails to your future self